BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj5-Vehicle-Detection/writeup.md

 I found that using color features in addition to HOG features further improved the test accuracy of the linear SVM classifier while reducing the false positive rate further.

-For each training (car / non-car) image, the HOG- and color-features are concatenated to form the final feature vector.
-This is done in the  `X, labels = get_training_data()` function in `classifiers.py`.
-Further, a linear SVM classifier is fitted to the training data in the function `fit_svm(X, labels)` in the file `classifiers.py`.
+For each training (car / non-car) image, the HOG- and color-features are concatenated to form a one single feature vector.
+These feature vectors are stacked to form the matrix `X`, and labels car or non-car corresponding to each feature vector  are stored in a vector of `label`s (see function `X, labels = get_training_data()` in `classifiers.py`).

+Then, a linear SVM classifier is fitted to the training data in the function `fit_svm(X, labels)` in file `classifiers.py`.
+Before training the classifier, the columns of the stacked feature vectors are normalized using `sklearn.preprocessing.StandardScaler()` in order to avoid any particular feature dominating the others by sheer scale.

+The training data is split into training (80 %) and test data (20 %) and randomy shuffled.
+An accuracy score for the classification is calculated on the test data using `svc.score()`.

 ### Sliding Window Search